Discover a new world of things to do in Montreal During Winter

 7. Even more museums!

 Over the years, Igloofest has become a world famous electronic music event.
 Montrealers will brave the absolute coldest weather, suit up in ski jackets, and hit this outdoor dance floor.
 Igloofest brings in some of the biggest names in the industry, so I guess we can’t blame these crazy kids.
-It’s almost like an extreme sport, and people take great pride in their ability to bust a move in -40 degree weather.
-You can join in on the fun from January 18th to February 3th 2018, on Thursdays, Fridays, and Saturdays.
-Take a look at this years lineup here.
+It’s almost like an extreme sport, and people take great pride in their ability to bust a move in -20 degree weather.

 5. Montreal en Lumière Festival

-Montreal en Lumière, responsible for the famous annual Nuit Blanche, is an all time winter favourite.
-In its mission to help Montrealers “take back winter”, the festival offers music performances, gastronomic events, art to boot, and yes Nuit Blanche, where the city doesn’t sleep and there are pockets of activities, events, and exhibits speckled all around town.
-From Feburary 22 to March 4 2018.
+Montreal en Lumière, responsible for the famous annual Nuit Blanche, is an all-time winter favourite.
+In its mission to help Montrealers “take back winter,” the festival offers music performances, gastronomic events, and art to boot.
 For more information, click here.

 3. Go Skating!